kenheaslip/EducationEngineer/education-engineer/tutorial.md

 NAME   TYPE       CLUSTER-IP    EXTERNAL-IP   PORT(S)          AGE web    NodePort   10.96.95.69   <none>        8080:30278/TCP   19s
 ```
 >**Note**: There are other service configurations available for you to use if you need them.
-For more information visit [Official Kuberentes Service Documentation](https://kubernetes.io/docs/concepts/services-networking/service/)
+For more information visit the [Official Kuberentes Service Documentation](https://kubernetes.io/docs/concepts/services-networking/service/) web site.

 4. Almost done!
-The last thing we need to do is to expose your container to your local network.
-To do this we will setup a port forward rule to define the listening port on your workstaion and direct it to the service port in your cluster. there are other targets we can use for port-forwarding liek pods, deployments, etc. We are using service because we have configured a service to handle connectivity to our application.
-This will ensure that if we scale our app, all traffic will route to the intended application regardless of how many pods/replicas we are running.
+The last thing we need to do is expose your container to your local network.
+To do this we will setup a port forward rule that maps the listening port on your workstaion to port we assigned to your service in your configuration file.
+There are other targets we can use for port-forwarding like pods, deployments, etc. We are using service because we have configured a service to handle connectivity to our application.
+This will ensure that if we scale our deployment, all traffic will route to the intended pods regardless of how many replicas we are running.

 Execute the command below to configure your port forward rules.
-Make sure you don't cancel out of the results after the command runs.
+Make sure you don't break out of the results after the command runs.

 ```
 kubectl port-forward service/web 8080:8080
 ```
 >**Note: Using this method for port-forwarding is temporary.
-Once you cancel the command at your command prompt, you will lose connectivity to the application.
+Once you break out of the result in your command prompt, you will lose connectivity to the application.
 For more permanent access, you would deploy an ingress gateway, which will be covered in future, more advanced, content.

 Your result should look like the output below.
 ```